Cyfrin/Updraft/courses/blockchain-basics/1-basics/15-l1s-l2s-and-rollups/+page.md

 ---
-title: Introduction to Blockchain Layers and Rollups
+title: Introduction to Layers and Rollups
 ---

 _Follow along with the video_